kurtradecki/gcp-pa-psc-looker-demo/README.md

 ...or go to the GCP Console under VPC Network > IP Addresses and search for the static IP with the name static-ip-tcp-proxy-lb-psc-looker-nb.
 Note:
 * In the `gcloud config set project` command above, set the `project` to the value of infra_project_id in the terraform.tfvars file.
 * In the `gcloud compute addresses describe` command above, set the `--region=` to the value of region_infra in the terraform.tfvars file.
-* If you changed any of the default names in your terraform.tfvars file (section 2), the name could be different, made of the values of lb_static_ip_name_prefix, lb_tcp_proxy_name_prefix and lb_name with a dash in between each.
+* If you changed any of the default names in your terraform.tfvars file (section 2), the address name could be different, made of the values of lb_static_ip_name_prefix, lb_tcp_proxy_name_prefix and lb_name with a dash in between each.

 Option 2 - An external load balancer is deployed in this option, along with 2 internal load balancers, so there are a variety of ways to connect:
 1. Same as in Option 1.